Ycpan-seis/EGFAnalysisTimeFreq_version_2024/README.md

 ## Documentation

-For detailed instructions on program usage, please refer to the [manual](https://github.com/Ycpan-seis/EGFAnalysisTimeFreq_version_2024/blob/main/EGFAnalysisTimeFreq_Manual.pdf)
+For detailed instructions on program usage, please refer to the [manual](https://github.com/Ycpan-seis/EGFAnalysisTimeFreq_version_2024/blob/main/EGFAnalysisTimeFreq_Manual.pdf), which provide a complete description of the workflow, input/output formats, and underlying methodology.

 ---